smvv/spec/document/conventions/validation.rst

    }

 Such a rule is read as a big implication: if all premises hold, then the conclusion holds.
-Some rules have no premises; they are called axioms and their conclusion holds unconditionally.
+Some rules have no premises; they are *axioms* whose conclusion holds unconditionally.

 A judgement holds when there is a deduction rule with a matching conclusion for which all premises hold, recursively until only axioms are reached.

 .. note::